heyman/heynote/docs/index.md

 ⌥ + Shift + Enter   Add new block at the start of the buffer ⌘ + ⌥ + Enter       Split the current block at cursor position ⌘ + L               Change block language
+⌘ + S               Create a new note from the current block ⌘ + P               Open note selector
 ⌘ + Down            Goto next block
 ⌘ + Up              Goto previous block
 ⌘ + A               Select all text in a note block.
 Press again to select the whole buffer